Pedro-Simon/elections-prediction-with-kedro/README.md

 # elections-prediction-with-kedro
-A machine learning model to predict portuguese elections results using Kedro
+This repository contains a machine learning model to predict portuguese elections results using Kedro.
+The information about the dataset used in this project can be found [here](https://archive.ics.uci.edu/ml/datasets/Real-time+Election+Results%3A+Portugal+2019).

 ## Getting started